 There are many different ways to learn the Italian language, so don’t get discouraged if you don’t see immediate results.
 Just keep practicing and be patient – fluency is definitely within reach!
 Thanks for reading!

-We hope this blog post has helped give you a better idea of how long it might take to learn Italian.
-If you have any questions or anything else you would like us to cover, please let us know in the comments section below!
+We hope this post has helped give you a better idea of how long it might take to learn Italian.
+If you have any questions or anything else you would like us to cover, please let us know!